Ian Book

 Ian Michael Book (born March 30, 1998) is an American professional football quarterback.
-He played college football for the Notre Dame Fighting Irish where his .903 winning percentage (30–3) is second in school history to three-time national champ Johnny Lujack's .932 in the 1940s.
+He played college football for the Notre Dame Fighting Irish, where he is the winningest quarterback in school history, going 30–5 as a starter.
 After Notre Dame, Book was selected by the New Orleans Saints in the fourth round of the 2021 NFL draft.

 Early life

 Book was born on March 30, 1998, in El Dorado Hills, California, and played high school football at Oak Ridge High School.
 He originally committed to Washington State but flipped his commitment to Notre Dame.